 - Possession of a controlled substance

-What is a Felony in Lousiana?
+What is a Felony in Louisiana?

 Felony offenses are the most severe type of crimes with a maximum sentence of more than 1 year.
 In some cases, a felony conviction can even be punished by death.
 Lawmakers designate each crime by class (such as “Class A felonies” or “level 1 felony”).
 Each class has its own sentence or range of sentences.
 Louisiana does things differently and fixes sentences on a crime-by-crime basis.
-Example of crimes that qualify as felony offenses in the state of Louisiana include:
+Examples of crimes that qualify as felony offenses in the state of Louisiana include:

 - Aggravated assault